niekveldhuis/compass/chapters/2_4_Data_Acquisition_ORACC.md

 The command `ZipFile` from the `zipfile` library reads in the entire `zip` file.
 The `read()` command from that same package extracts one particular file from the `zip` and the command `loads()` from the `json` library turns a JSON object into a Python object.

 The variable `cat` will now contain the entire `catalogue.json` object from the [DCCLT](http://oracc.org/dcclt) project.
-We can now treat the variable `cat` as a Python dictionary.
+We can treat the variable `cat` as a Python dictionary.
 The value of the key `members` is itself a dictionary of dictionaries which may be transformed into a Pandas Dataframe for ease of viewing and manipulation.

 ``` python
 import Pandas as pd